 The master plan also included recommendations about expanding transport options and facilitating traffic access for more people to visit and enjoy the area.

-Major construction of key areas including the visitor hub and facilities, shared use trails, nature play space, heritage experiences and Kaurna cultural elements, are on track to be completed by the end of 2022.
+Major construction of key areas including the visitor hub and facilities, shared use trails, nature play space and Kaurna cultural elements, will be completed in the first half of 2023.

 Bringing the master plan to life

 A range of specific plans have been developed to bring the master plan to life:

 1. Park management plan

 A park management plan has been developed and adopted for the long-term management of all parks within the Glenthorne Precinct, including Glenthorne National Park-Ityamaiitpinna Yarta.